amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 </details>

-We are going to use docker since it's a nice way to have everything running together with one command.
+We are going to use Docker since it's an excellent way to have everything running together with one command.
-Also, you can deploy it to the cloud and scale it easily.
+Also, you can deploy it to the cloud and scale it quickly.

 ### Dockerizing the MEAN stack

-Let's get everything running (Node Server, Angular and Mongo).
+Let's get everything running (Node Server, Angular, and Mongo).
-We are going to create a docker-compose file, which is going to list all our services and we can run them all at once.
+We will create a docker-compose file, which is going to list all our services, and we can run them all at once.

 ```yml docker-compose.yml
 version: "3.7"